-Community Academies Trust ensures there is a current Whistleblowing Policy and the Headteacher ensures that staff have access to a copy and know how to raise concerns.
-There is a culture evident in school where staff feel empowered and supported to raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistle blowing procedures.
+There is a current trust-wide whistleblowing policy; staff are aware of this policy and understand its content.
+We have a culture where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistleblowing procedures.

-Further guidance on whistle blowing can be found on the links below.2 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call 0800 028 0285 between 8.00 a.m. and 8.00 p.m.
-Monday to Friday, or email help@nspcc.org.uk.
+Further guidance on whistleblowing is available here and the NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding safeguarding failures internally.
+Staff can call on 0800 028 0285 and the line is available from 8am to 8pm, Monday to Friday.
+Email: help@nspcc.org.uk